labadys/DP-Project/README.md

 🆘 Support
 For support and questions:
 Check the API documentation at /swagger-ui.html
 Review the project issues on GitHub
 Contact the development team

-Built with ❤️ using Spring Boot and modern Java technologies